gpartin/LFM/code/docs/upload/LFM_Comprehensive_Report_20251103.md

 wave law building upon the Klein–Gordon equation foundation (Klein, 1926;
 Gordon, 1926).
-By allowing χ to vary across space and time, this single rule reproduces classical mechanics, relativity, gravitation, quantization, and cosmological expansion as emergent phenomena of one underlying field.
+By allowing χ to vary across space and time, this single rule reproduces classical mechanics, relativity, gravitation, quantization, electromagnetic theory, and cosmological expansion as emergent phenomena of one underlying field.

 Key Structural Features